 Bakshi, who came to the MPCA in February 2017, is reviewing the benefits of clean water and regulating it in Minnesota.

 “As humans, we can see the benefits of protecting the resources we need to survive and thrive, and translate it to regulations that benefit us … the harder question is how to help people understand that taking care of other forms of life is beneficial to humans since we’re all connected through ecosystems,” she said.

 In the long run, Bakshi says smarter regulation is helpful, controlling pollutants in a way that has the most impact.

-Bakshi is surprisingly calm about the handful of other big projects on her plate.
+Bakshi and Bael are surprisingly calm as they list the handful of other big projects on their plate.
 An expanded Life and Breath study and some climate change work, to name two.
 “The environment provides us with a lot of benefits, and there are costs to harming it,” Bakshi said.
-She is on a mission to find out just how high those costs will be for Minnesotans.
+She and Bael are on a mission to find out just how high those costs will be for Minnesotans.